Student writing on chalkboard

 Grades and Transcripts

 Although institutes are noncredit, they are rigorous.
-At the conclusion of course work, enrollment in a High School Summer Institute will be recorded and become part of a student's record at Washington University.
+At the conclusion of course work, enrollment in a High School Summer Institute will be recorded and become part of a student's record at WashU.
 Noncredit courses do not issue a traditional letter grade (A, B, C, D, F).
 Instead, students will receive an "L" for successful completion/audit or a "Z" for unsuccessful completion/audit.
 Students can request a transcript from the Office of the University Registrar.

 Students are evaluated based on attendance in classes, completion of assignments by deadlines, quality of work produced, participation in discussions, as well as their ability to adhere to academic integrity standards and program policies.